lee88688/logseq-drawio-plugin/readme.md

 - Preview in block and in maximize layout
 - multiple drawio theme support
 - dark mode support
+- download drawio file in logseq, both in svg and drawio file

 ## How to get started
 1. Clone the repository and submodule.